Forth, South Lanarkshire: Others

 The Haven is a local charity supporting the community of Forth & rural Clydesdale.
 The Haven offers support to families affected by a life limiting condition such as Cancer, Multiple Sclerosis, Motor Neurone Disease, Huntington's Disease, Parkinson's Disease and Dementia.
 Support is provided by highly experienced Nurses, Therapists and Volunteers.

 Forth also has a doctors' surgery and a chemist.

 3.5 kilometers to the north of Forth, just of the A706 road to Fauldhouse, is the hill called Leven Seat.
 Sat atop the hill is the Leven Seat Buddha.
 This small effigy of Buddha sits atop the trig point facing eastwards.
 The effigy used to sit in a small shrine amongst a pile of rocks at the bottom of the hill in the water trough.
 It was frequently carried to the top of the hill and back down but now sits permanently at the top.
 It has been painted from its original grey to white and more recently gold.

 Boys' Brigade and Girls' Association

-The village also has a Boys' Brigade company, 1st Forth.
+The village also had a Boys' Brigade company, 1st Forth.
 The company has an anchor section for primary 1–3, a junior section for primary 4-6 and a company section for primary 7 and upwards.
 Since the BB headquarters passed that companies can now accept girls and so the company now has a Girls' Association that meets at the same time as the boys.
 The company and junior sections meet on a Thursday night and the anchor section meets on a Friday night.

-The company always turns out for the annual Remembrance day parade in November and Escort the banner at the Gala Day.
-The company also provides the guard of honour to the Gala Court when possible.